aqqsi1337/CTF-Writeup/README.md

 # CTF-Writeup
-I will share my writeup here, after the competition
+I will share my writeup here after the competition